-There are now 22 U.S. states with adult-use (AU) marijuana laws.
+Now that the Delaware and Minnesota legislatures have passed legalization, there are now 23 U.S. states with adult-use (AU) marijuana laws.
 Several more states might join them in 2023.
-They are:
+Here's the 2023 breakdown:

 Democratic Gov. John Carney vetoed legislation last May that would've added Delaware to the list of legal AU states, but this year he abstained when two bills were sent to his desk.
 Possession officially became legal in the First State on Apr.
 22. Delaware is the 22nd AU state.

 The Aloha State, known for famous landrace strains like Maui Wowie and Kona Gold, has lagged behind on AU legalization.
 Multiple bills competed in the statehouse and Democratic Gov. Josh Green favors legalization.
 However, the legislature failed to agree on one bill and punted it to 2024.

 The state legislature approved AU legalization and Democratic Gov. Tim Walz signed the bill into law on May 30 .
 House Bill 100 allows adults to possess two pounds at home and two ounces in public and grow up to eight plants at home.
 Legal sales won't begin until 2025.
 Minnesota is the 23rd AU state; it's also a medical-marijuana state.

 Despite a Republican legislature and governor, the Granite State is seeing some movement towards legalization.
 That is because potential presidential candidate, Gov. Chris Sunumu, recently reversed his long-standing opposition to ending pot prohibition.
 The legislature is now attempting to fashion a bill that Sununu would sign.
 New Hampshire is a medical-marijuana and decrim state; it's the only New England state not to enact full legalization.